hv90/ei-mobile/README.md

 Once the server is ok, simply command `docker-compose up` and the environment will be setted up for developing.

+Also, the dockerfile must have the environment variable REACT_NATIVE_PACKAGER_HOSTNAME filled with you localhost IP Adress so it can work correctly

 ⚠️ NOTE: Hot Reload was not tested yet